 Tip #3: Smile and Nod

-Now that you’re prepared and working the actual interview, you’ll need to be engaged with your interviewee to keep the energy up.
+Now that you’re prepared and conducting the interview, you’ll need to be engaged with your interviewee start-to-finish to keep the energy up (trust us, it can be draining under the lights at the center of attention).
 The most effective way to do this is to have eye-contact with your interviewee, and then smile and nod throughout the interview.
 The compassion will relieve any stress from the interviewee, allowing him or her to relax into the interview situation and speak with authenticity and elegance.
 Your smile and nod technique is especially important when the interviewee speaks a soundbite you’re confident you’ll use in the final edit (see Tip #1).
-The interviewee will notice the cue that you’ve become extra exited to the response, and likely the interviewee will provide more detailed and poignant insight into the topic.
+The interviewee will notice the cue that you’ve become extra excited to the response, and likely the interviewee will provide more detailed and poignant insight into the topic.
 A win-win for everybody.

 Tip #4: Keep Quiet, Listen and Linger